robertorosero/pyhtonmig/Doc/library/unittest.rst

          Added the :attr:`exception` attribute.

-   .. method:: assertRaisesRegexp(exception, regexp, callable, *args, **kwds)
+   .. method:: assertRaisesRegex(exception, regex, callable, *args, **kwds)
-               assertRaisesRegexp(exception, regexp)
+               assertRaisesRegex(exception, regex)

-      Like :meth:`assertRaises` but also tests that *regexp* matches on the string representation of the raised exception.  *regexp* may be a regular expression object or a string containing a regular expression suitable for use by :func:`re.search`.
+      Like :meth:`assertRaises` but also tests that *regex* matches on the string representation of the raised exception.  *regex* may be a regular expression object or a string containing a regular expression suitable for use by :func:`re.search`.
 Examples::

-         self.assertRaisesRegexp(ValueError, 'invalid literal for.*XYZ$',
+         self.assertRaisesRegex(ValueError, 'invalid literal for.*XYZ$',
                                 int, 'XYZ')

       or::

-         with self.assertRaisesRegexp(ValueError, 'literal'):
+         with self.assertRaisesRegex(ValueError, 'literal'):
             int('XYZ')

       .. versionadded:: 3.1
+         under the name ``assertRaisesRegexp``.
+      .. versionchanged:: 3.2
+         Renamed to :meth:`assertRaisesRegex`.

    .. method:: assertWarns(warning, callable, *args, **kwds)